Andice Baptist Church Historical Marker

 During the pastorate of Rev. Conrad Dupree, the first parsonage was purchased and remodeled.
 The house was bought from Mrs. Gladys Foote in 1947.

 During the past few years, the church purchased a new, furnished mobile home and placed it on the church property for a parsonage.
 The church recognized the need for regular worship services on Sunday and at the same time realized it would be difficult to pay an adequate salary for a pastor to reside on the field full-time; therefore they adopted a plan to seek ministerial students to serve as pastors.
 The students arrive on Friday or Saturday and live in the mobile home through Sunday before returning to school.
-In addition to benefiting from their dedication and youthful fervor, Andice Baptist Church has provided many young pastors an opportunity for in-service training.
+In addition to benefiting from their dedication and youthful fervor, Andice Baptist Church has provided many young pastors with an opportunity for in-service training.

 In recent years, the church and educational building were air-conditioned for heating and cooling.
 Cushions for the pews were added, and a Hammond organ was installed.
 Other installations were a public address system and a four-station amplifier to meet individual hearing needs.
 In 1976, the church was completely renovated and redecorated at an approximate cost of $14,000, including the landscaping of the church grounds.

 Although the Andice Baptist congregation has been in existence for some 125 years, a baptistery was never built in any of the church buildings.
 Converts were baptized in nearby branches and creeks.
-In recent years baptismal services were held in a sister church at Florence.
+In recent years baptismal services were held in a sister church in Florence.
 During the renovating and redecorating project, a baptistery was installed.
 The first baptismal service was held on Sunday, March 7, 1976.
 Rev. Randy Schmidt baptized four candidates: Mrs. Keith Cox, Linda Cox, Angie Snow, and Darleen Snow.

 The role of the church in the community has been most significant throughout the years.
 The church served as a place of worship for over a hundred years, despite storms, drought, and depression.
-One influence of the church in the community is demonstrated by the lack of violence in this area for over a century of existence.
+One church's influence in the community is demonstrated by the lack of violence in this area for over a century of existence.
 The Andice Baptist Church has afforded special Christian training for its young people and given them the inspiration and motivation to become good citizens.
 The achievements attained by these young people have been outstanding and are a living memorial to this Baptist congregation.

 The church helped to carve out of the wilderness a civilization and culture that the people of the community enjoy today.
 The church continues to make a contribution to Texas history by its Christian influence generation after generation.